In the world of SEO, keywords are everything.

 When it comes to conversion, short-tail keywords are being used on homepages because they are general and give people an overview of the website.

-On the other hand, long-tail keywords are used in internal pages because they are more specific and help convert visitors into customers or subscribers.
+On the other hand, long-tail keywords are used on internal pages because they are more specific and help convert visitors into customers or subscribers.
 Long-tail keywords are the key to optimizing your semantic search.
 For example, you can dilute your long-tail keywords with broad (short-tail) terms to avoid being penalized by Google and losing potential traffic.

 Why do you use short‐tail keywords for your home page?